+Applications are now open.
 We welcome a new class each September.

 Tackling today’s global issues requires diverse thinking, creative problem-solving and rigorous academic training.
 As the MPPGA program is rooted in a multidisciplinary approach to policy challenges, we welcome applicants from a variety of undergraduate degree programs.
 Your four-year undergraduate degree is a foundational component in your application to the MPPGA program.
 The program looks to you, the applicant, to demonstrate how your degree has prepared you for success in this program.

 Past and current students in the program come from a variety of academic backgrounds, which include (but are not limited to) political science, religion studies, law, economics, urban design, international relations, and engineering.

 Normally, applicants for a master's degree program must hold the academic equivalent of a four-year bachelor's degree from UBC including one of the following:

 - A minimum overall average in the B+ range (76% at UBC) in third- and fourth-year courses.

 - Academic standing with at least 12 credits of third- or fourth-year courses in the A grade range (80% or higher at UBC) in the field of study.